 You have to think long-term.

 Focusing on minor fluctuations is missing the overall point.
 Instead, ask yourself what will happen in the long-term if you make this investment or business decision today.
 If it’s not going to matter five years from now, don’t give it more than five minutes of thought.

-But even when they understand the cost of maintaining their US citizenship, some clients opt for the slow and beleaguered route toward second citizenship and eventual renunciation because they’re afraid of a short-term loss.
+But even when they understand the cost of maintaining their US citizenship, some clients opt for the slow route toward second citizenship and eventual renunciation because they’re afraid of a short-term loss.